d0UBleW/ansible-tags-and-roles-notes/README.md

 ### Tag `test`

 For this command, since the role `test` has its dependencies defined under `roles/test/meta/main.yml`, it would run the dependency first before executing tasks in `roles/test/tasks/main.yml`.
 [Code snippet 2](#code-snippet-2) provides rough estimation on how the `main.yml` file would look like.
 Notice that the `include_tasks` is still there but the `import_tasks` is substituted.
 This is the main difference between the two.
 The `include_tasks` task would only be substituted with the tasks in the specified file when it mets the condition.
-However, when this tasks is included, the tags specified under `include_tasks` would not be inherited (see the [reference](#references)).
+However, when this tasks is included, the tags specified under `include_tasks` would not be inherited (see under [references](#references) section).
 One thing to note is that tasks under `block` would inherit whatever tags specified in the `block` level.

 ###### Code Snippet 2